 Public information about wildland fires is provided by Public Affairs and Communications, Environment and Natural Resources (ENR), located in Yellowknife, in coordination with the Wildland Fire Operations information officer in Fort Smith, and, when the situation warrants it, information officers assigned to specific fires.
-ENR Communications Specialists and Wildland Fire Information Officers are ICS-trained, and have Wildfire Information Officer certification through the Hinton Training Centre in Alberta.
+ENR Communications Specialists and Wildland Fire Information Officers are ICS-trained.

 Fire situation updates

 Updates on the NWT wildland fire situation are posted on the ENR website and on the NWTFire FaceBook page.
 The frequency of updates depends on existing fire conditions.